 Never mind that the real problem with the scene in question isn’t its so-called peace pipe: it’s the openly racist portrayal of a band of Indigenous people.
 Disney depicts these tribesmen as comically stereotypical Native Americans, even though — Neverland being a fictional place — they can’t really be American at all.

 These whooping, drumming cartoon natives sing “What Made the Red Man Red?”
 Sample lyrics: “Once the Injun didn’t know / All the things that he know now. / But the Injun he sure learn a lot / And it’s all from asking, ‘How?’”

-Do you want to see Peter Pan’s Flight be reimagined into removing Tiger Lily’s scene?
+Do you want to see Peter Pan’s Flight reimagined to remove Tiger Lily’s scene?
 Let us know in the comments below.